 Home / PFAS Matrices / Wastewater Sludge & Biosolids

-Under the Clean Water Act (CWA), the EPA is authorized to set limits and monitoring/reporting requirements for PFAS in biosolids if there is a sufficient evidence of harm to human health or the environment.
-The agency’s 2021-2024 Strategic Plan calls for finalizing a risk assessment for PFOA and PFOS by winter 2024, paving the way for future rulemaking.
+Under the Clean Water Act (CWA), the EPA is authorized to set limits and monitoring/reporting requirements for PFAS in biosolids if there is sufficient evidence of harm to human health or the environment.
+The agency’s 2021-2024 Strategic Roadmap calls for finalizing a risk assessment for PFOA and PFOS by winter 2024, paving the way for future rulemaking.

 Though testing biosolids for PFAS is a newer challenge for the industry, several test methods can be deployed by an experienced lab partner.
 Pace® can help you select the right method based on your project parameters.

-Quality control standards for PFAS testing
+DOD-developed quality control standards for analyzing PFAS in a sample

-Method for analyzing PFAS precursors in a liquid matrix
+A method for analyzing PFAS precursors in liquid and solid matrices

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.